Webinar 4.Interpreting Data and Making Decisions

 assistant for 20

-Henry’s teacher reviews various evidence-based interventions for beginning readers.
+minutes a day. | Henry’s teacher reviews various evidence-based interventions for beginning readers.
 She selects a supplemental curriculum that has less emphasis on auditory discrimination and decides to try it with Henry.

 |